Opioid Reduction Consensus Panel

 Early Investigator Research

 The burden of pain in the United States is astounding with more than 100 million Americans suffering from pain that persists for weeks to years.
 The financial toll of this epidemic costs more than $600 billion a year-- only 1% of NIH research funding is dedicated to pain research, and it isn’t enough.
-Your help is needed to expand pain research by supporting Early Investigator Research.
+The AAPM Early Investigator Research Grant was established in 2019 to offer financial support of preliminary or pilot research projects relevant to a comprehensive, multidisciplinary, patient-centered approach to pain management.

 Pain Medicine Fellowship Scholarship Program